 What Is Glyphosate?

 Glyphosate, often sold under the brand name Roundup, is the second most widely used U.S. lawn and garden weed killer.
 However, its primary use is for agriculture, with nearly all corn, soy and cotton in the U.S. being treated with this herbicide.

 The use of the product skyrocketed after seeds were genetically engineered to withstand the chemical.
 Because of this, farmers feel they can apply the weed killer to entire fields without worrying about destroying crops.
 Between 1987 and 2012, annual U.S. farm use grew from less than 11 million pounds to nearly 300 million pounds.

 Another scary thought is how about five million acres in California were treated with glyphosate in 2012 to grow almonds, peaches, onions, cantaloupe, citrus, grapes, corn and other foods.
-The things we once thought would be healthy for us are also foods raising concerns about our wellbeing.Photo: Flickr (fruits and veggies)
+The things we once thought would be healthy for us and also foods are now raising concerns about our well-being.Photo: Flickr (fruits and veggies)

 Since glyphosate is not included in the U.S. government’s testing of food for pesticide residues or the monitoring of chemicals in human blood and tissues, there is no information on how much people are exposed to this chemical.

 But waterways in 38 states were sampled and found to have contained glyphosate in the majority of streams, rivers, and ditches.
 The chemical was also found in 70 percent of rainfall samples.

 Before genetically engineered crops, glyphosate residue was hardly found in food, says Charles Benbrook, the research professor at Washington State University’s Center for Sustaining Agriculture and Natural Resources.
 But since around 2005, the residue was likely to be found, with 90 percent of 300 soybean samples found with traces.

 We’re seeing a gluten disorder epidemic, but what other effects are there on human health?